An extended definition of Anosov representation for relatively hyperbolic groups: Relative stability

 \subsection{Deformations of EGF representations}

 In general, the set of EGF representations is not an open subset of $\Hom(\Gamma, G)$.
 However, it is relatively open in a subspace of $\Hom(\Gamma, G)$ where we restrict the deformations of the peripheral subgroups appropriately.
 Roughly speaking, we want to consider subspaces $\mc{W} \subset \Hom(\Gamma, G)$ where the \emph{dynamical} behavior of the peripheral subgroups changes continuously under deformation.
-That is, if $\rho_t$ is a small deformation of a representation $\rho_0$, where $\rho_0(\Gamma_p)$ attracts points towards $\Lambda_p$ at a particular ``speed,'' then we want $\rho_t(\Gamma_p)$ to attract points towards a small deformation of $\Lambda_p$ at a similar ``speed.''
+That is, if $p$ is a parabolic point, and $\rho_0$ is a representation of $\Gamma$ where $\rho_0(\Stab_\Gamma(p))$ attracts points towards a particular subset $\Lambda_p \subset \flags$ at a particular ``speed,'' then we want to work with small deformations $\rho_t$ of $\rho_0$ where $\rho_t(\Stab_\Gamma(p))$ attracts points towards a small deformation of $\Lambda_p$ at a similar ``speed.''

 The precise condition is the following:

 \begin{definition} Let $\rho_0:\Gamma \to G$ be an EGF representation with boundary extension $\phi:\Lambda \to \bgamh$, and let $\mc{W} \subset \Hom(\Gamma, G)$ contain $\rho_0$.